zlatinb/muwire/doc/wire-protocol.md

 ### "Who do you trust" query - any node to any node
 (See the "web-of-trust" document for more info on this query)

-This is a GET request with the URL "/who-do-you-trust" encrypted with the target node's persona key.
+This is a GET request with the URL "/who-do-you-trust".
 The response is a binary stream of persona details.

 ### "Who trusts you" query - any node to any node
 (See the "web-of-trust" document for more info on this query)

-This is a GET request with the URL "/who-trusts-you" encrypted with the target node's persona key.
+This is a GET request with the URL "/who-trusts-you".
 The response is a binary stream of certificate details.

 ### "Browse host" query - any node to any node

-This is a GET request with the URL "/browse" encrypted with the target node's persona key.
+This is a GET request with the URL "/browse".
 The response is a stream with the same format as the body of the search results POST method above.

 # HostCache protocol